- What courses in Modern Languages are available at Oxford?

 - If you decide to be an assistant, your college will help you to apply for a post through the British Council.
 Language assistants receive a reasonable salary (which they often supplement by teaching English privately) and their host schools frequently help them find reasonably priced accommodation.

 - If you wish to study abroad, your tutors will normally be able to give you help and advice since college tutors often have contacts with foreign universities.
-Oxford’s German Department has an exchange scheme with the University of Bonn.
+Oxford’s German Department has an exchange scheme with the Universities of Bamberg, Berlin (Humboldt Universität), Bonn, Freiburg, Heidelberg and Tübingen.
 The Italian Department has similar arrangements with the Universities of Siena and Pavia.
-The French Department has special arrangements with the Sorbonne, Sciences Po and ENS Lyon.
+The French Department has special arrangements with the Sorbonne, Sciences Po, ENS Paris and Lyon and Montpellier 3.
 The Greek Department has close links with the University of Thessaloniki.

 - The Faculty has a Year Abroad Database, which students can use to search for information about previous year abroad experiences, destinations, and activities.

 - The tuition fee payable for the year abroad depends on your fee status and, in some cases, on your household income.
 More detailed information can be found here.
-Some year abroad activities currently accord a fee waiver and/or provide a placement grant -- some university exchanges, the British Council assistantship scheme, and certain combinations of work placements.
-The Faculty also has a Year Abroad Travel Hardship fund to offer financial support to students whilst they live and study/ work abroad.
+The Faculty also has a Year Abroad Travel Hardship fund to offer financial support to students whilst they live and study or work abroad.

 - If you wish to work abroad, your tutors will often be able to give you help and advice.